zhixuan-lin/forgetting-transformer/README.md

 Python 3.10 or above is recommended.

-If you just want to use the Forgetting Attention kernel and the FoX model, you can install this repository as a regular Python package:
+If you just want to use the Forgetting Attention kernel and the FoX layer/model, you can install this repository as a regular Python package:

 ```bash
 # We recommend you keep track of the commit hash you used.
 We may introduce breaking changes in the future.